Suggestion: Watch the 20 minutes video tutorial before reading this article

 - Lab Testing Requirements

 Clothing and textile regulations are not only limited to substances, but also product and packaging labeling.
 These labeling requirements vary greatly between different countries.
-However, most countries require labeling to cover Country of Origin (Made in China), textile fiber content and washing instructions.
+However, many countries require labeling to specify the Country of Origin (Made in China), textile fiber content and washing instructions.

 However, a supplier cannot really be compliant or non-compliant with labeling requirements.

-Good suppliers provide high quality fabrics and bad suppliers provides low quality fabrics.
+Good suppliers provide high-quality fabrics and bad suppliers provide low-quality fabrics.
 Right?
 It’s not that simple.
-A couple of years ago I learnt that myself, the hard way.
+A couple of years ago I learned that myself, the hard way.